- A vintage pressing boasting superb Living Stereo sound from start to finish

-This one is absolutely As Good As It Gets on side one.
-It’s a real treat to hear such a crazy assortment of percussion instruments with this kind of amazingly clear, high-resolution sound!
-It’s just bigger, richer and clearer than any side we can remember playing.
+- Absolutely As Good As It Gets – it’s a real treat to hear such a crazy assortment of percussion instruments with this kind of amazingly clear, high-resolution sound!

 Harry Pearson put this record on his TAS List of Super Discs, and rightfully so.
 It certainly can be a Super Disc, but only when you have the right pressing.
 This is one of the Demo Discs on the TAS List which truly deserves its status when, and only when, you have the right copy.
 (The typical copy is quite good, but it sure doesn’t sound like this.)
 Nothing else in our shootout could touch it.
 And it’s IN PHASE.
 Many copies are not.